3MAA/smart-librarian/README.md

 These questions trigger friendly fallback responses when no match is found:

-- I couldn't find a relevant book in the current library.
-Could you provide more details?
 - Do you know a book about parenting?
 - Can you recommend a thriller book?
 - I want a book about how to take care of cactus.